shadow9owo/YanSimSaveFilemngr/README.md

 * the ability to export saves to a .reg file
 * numbness lock (mostlikely dosent work as expected this is suppoused to lock the sanity)
 * school population managment (kill / unkill everyone and expel / unexpel everyone)
+* the ability to inject text to the title of the yansim window

 # Executable info